shift7-ch/katta-docs/docs/user-guide/desktop-setup.md

 ## Set up your Account Key

 The first time you authenticate on a device, Katta Desktop handles your **Account Key** — a high-entropy secret that protects your personal key pair and lets you recover it on other apps, browsers, and devices.
 Katta Server never sees the Account Key.
+Refer to [User Keys](../architecture/user-keys.md).

 **New user.** Katta Desktop generates the Account Key.
 Copy it to a safe place, for example a password manager.
 Then confirm the
 dialog: